Solar power in Vermont

-Solar power in the U.S. state of Vermont provides almost 11% of the state's in-state electricity production as of 2018.
+Solar power in the U.S. state of Vermont provides almost 8% of the state's in-state electricity production as of 2025.
 A 2009 study indicated that distributed solar on rooftops can provide 18% of all electricity used in Vermont.
 A 2012 estimate suggests that a typical 5 kW system costing $25,000 before credits and utility savings will pay for itself in 10 years, and generate a profit of $34,956 over the rest of its 25-year life.

 Net metering is available for up to at least 500 kW generation, but is capped at 15% of utilities peak demand.
 Excess generation is rolled over each month but is lost once each year.
 Group net metering is also allowed.
 Vermont is given an A for net metering and a C for interconnection.
 A feed-in tariff was created in 2009, but is limited to 50 MW and is fully subscribed.
-The cap increases by 5 to 10 MW/year starting in 2013 until it reaches 127.5 MW in 2022.
+The cap has increased by 5 to 10 MW/year from 2013 until 2022, and the cap went up to 127.5 MW.
 It is available for solar, wind, methane, and biomass.
 Seven solar projects are receiving payments, of $0.30/kWh, for 25 years.